Bereshit (parashah): Interpretations related to generations

-Rabbi Akiva said that the words of Leviticus 19:18, "You shall love your neighbor as yourself," are the great general rule of the Torah.
+Rabbi Akiva said that the words of Leviticus 19:18, "You shall love your neighbor as yourself", are the great general rule of the Torah.
 But Ben Azzai said that the words of Genesis 5:1, "This is the book of the generations of Adam.
-In the day that God created humankind, it was in the likeness of God," are an even greater general rule of the Torah.
+In the day that God created humankind, it was in the likeness of God", are an even greater general rule of the Torah.

 The Mishnah taught that Genesis 5:1–31 enumerated ten generations from Adam to Noah to demonstrate how patient God is, for according to the Mishnah, all those generations provoked God, until God brought on them the waters of the flood.

-Interpretations related to creation of Adam
+Interpretations related to what happened to Adam during creation

 Rabbi Tanḥuma taught in Rabbi Banayah's name, and Rabbi Berekiah taught in Rabbi Eleazar's name, that God created Adam a shapeless mass, and Adam lay stretching from one end of the world to the other, as Psalm 139:16 says, "Your eyes did see my shapeless mass."
 Rabbi Judah ben Rabbi Simon taught that while Adam lay a shapeless mass before God, God showed Adam every succeeding generation of mankind and its Sages, judges, scribes, interpreters, and leaders.
 God told Adam, in the words of Psalm 139:16, "Your eyes did see unformed substance," Adam's potential descendants, and God told Adam that all of those descendants had already been written in the book of Adam, as Genesis 5:1 says: "This is the book of the generations of Adam."

+Reading of Genesis 5:2

 Rabbi Eleazar read the words of Genesis 5:2, "male and female created He them, and called their name 'man,'" and deduced that one cannot be a complete "man" unless one is married.

 The Mishnah taught that a man should not give up trying to be fruitful and multiply unless he has children.
 The House of Shammai said unless he has two boys.
-The House of Hillel said unless he has a boy and a girl, since Genesis 5:2 says, "male and female created He them."
+The House of Hillel said unless he has a boy and a girl, since Genesis 5:2 says, "male and female created He them".

 A baraita taught that when King Ptolemy brought together 72 elders, placed them in 72 separate rooms without telling them why, and directed each of them to translate the Torah, God prompted each one of them and they all conceived the same idea and wrote for Genesis 5:2, "Male and female He created him" (instead of "created them," to prevent readers from reading that God created more than one person at the start).